Tuesday, February 2, 2010

 # Healthy skin basics

-# Choose a diet with plenty of fresh fruits and vegetables to nourish skin from the inside.
+# Choose a diet with plenty of fresh fruits and vegetables to nourish skin from the inside.# Drink eight glasses of water a day to stay hydrated

 # See a dermatologist for any persistent problems, including acne.